chrisfarnham/seefarblog/_sections/Learning_APRS.md

     CQ HOTG Hello from Lexington, MA!

-My APRS message were broadcast globally to everyone who joined #APRSThursday and for the next 12 hours, I received welcome messages as more people signed up.
+My APRS message was broadcast globally to all #APRSThursday participants.
+And then I received welcome and hello messages as people around the world joined in.
+After 12 hours of joining, the #APRSThursday bot disconnected me.

 ![Alt text](PXL_20230824_160422039.jpg){: .image-right width="300px"}